DynamoDS/DynamoPrimer/10_Packages/10-4A_Creating.md

 > **SampleSrf:** This is a simple node which creates a parametric surface to map from the source grid to an undulating surface in the example files.

 ###Example Files
+The example files can be found in the package's root folder (In Dynamo, navigate this folder by going to *Packages>Manage Packages...*).
+In the *Manage Packages* window, find "MapToSurface" and click on the three vertical dots to the right of it.
+Then, select *"Go to root folder...".*

 ![](images/10-4/Creating/Packages - 06.png)
 > **01-PanelingWithPolygons:** This example file demonstrates how *"PointsToSurface"* may be used to panelize a surface based on a grid of rectangles.
 This should look familiar, as we demonstrated a similar workflow in the previous chapter ("Custom Nodes").